Red Notice (film): Plot

-In the present day, John Hartley, an FBI agent, is assigned to assist Interpol agent Urvashi Das in investigating the potential theft of one of the eggs on display at the Museo Nazionale di Castel Sant'Angelo in Rome.
-The head of security dismisses the concerns, but Hartley reveals the egg is a forgery and the real egg has been stolen.
-Before the room is sealed shut, international art thief Nolan Booth manages to escape with the egg.
-Arriving at his home in Bali with the egg, he finds Hartley, along with Das and an Interpol strike team there.
-They arrest Booth and take the egg into custody.
-Unbeknownst to everyone, his main competition, Sarah "The Bishop" Black, disguised as one of the strike team members, swaps the real egg with another forgery.
-The next day, Das confronts Hartley and has him incarcerated in a remote Russian prison in the same cell as Booth, believing he's responsible for the theft.
+In the present, John Hartley is an FBI profiler who investigates the theft of one of the eggs on display at the Museo Nazionale di Castel Sant'Angelo in Rome, along with Interpol agent Urvashi Das.
+Having stolen the egg, globally wanted art thief Nolan Booth manages to escape but finds Hartley and the Interpol at his home in Bali.
+They arrest Booth, but not before Booth's main rival Sarah "The Bishop" Black steals the egg and frames Hartley.

-Shortly after arrival, Black proposes that Booth work with her to find the third egg as he knows about its whereabouts.
-He declines her modest offer, so Hartley suggests they work together to defeat her; if Booth helps him imprison her, Booth will be the number one art thief in the world.
-The pair escapes from prison, heading to Valencia to steal the second egg, in possession of notorious arms dealer Sotto Voce who is having a masquerade ball.
-They find Black, who is also there to steal it.
-The three arrive in Voce's vault where Hartley and Booth fight her.
-Voce arrives with his security detail while Black reveals she is working with Voce.
-They torture Hartley until Booth reveals the location of the third egg.
-Black betrays Voce and leaves for Egypt where Booth claims it is.
-After leaving Valencia, Booth reveals to Hartley that the egg is actually in Argentina, a location only he knows as it was inscribed on his late father's beloved watch which had once belonged to Adolf Hitler's personal art curator Rudolph Zeich.
+Das has Hartley incarcerated in a remote Russian prison with Booth, believing he is responsible for the theft.
+Hartley suggests that he and Booth work together to defeat Black.
+If he helps Hartley imprison her, Booth will be the number one art thief in the world and Hartley's name will be cleared.
+The pair escapes from prison and heads for Valencia to steal the second egg, currently in possession of arms dealer Sotto Voce.

+They infiltrate his masquerade ball and fight Black in Voce's vault for the egg.
+Black reveals she is working with Voce and they torture Hartley until Booth reveals the location of the third egg.
+Black betrays Voce and leaves for Egypt, where Booth claims it is.

-Searching the jungle, they find a secret bunker containing countless Nazi artifacts, including the third egg.
-Black arrives and steals the egg from them, only to be interrupted by Das and a team of local police.
-Hartley, Booth and Black escape in an antique 1931 Mercedes-Benz 770, chased by Das in an armored vehicle.
-Eventually, they exit near the top of a waterfall where they jump.
-Booth swims to shore with the egg, only to discover that Hartley is actually not an FBI profiler, but a conman like his father, and shares the Bishop mantle with Black; Hartley and Black are romantically involved, work together as a team, and have planned the entire heist from the very beginning, intentionally using Booth to take them to the third egg.
+Booth reveals to Hartley that he lied; the egg is actually in Argentina in a secret location inscribed on his late father's special watch, which once belonged to Adolf Hitler's personal art curator Rudolph Zeich.
+Searching the jungle, they find a secret bunker containing Nazi artifacts, including the third egg.
+Black arrives to steal it but the three are interrupted by Das and police.
+Hartley, Booth and Black escape in an antique 1931 Mercedes-Benz 770.

+Booth learns that Hartley is actually not an FBI profiler, but a conman, and shares the Bishop mantle with Black; Hartley and Black are a couple and work as a team.
+They had planned the entire heist from the very beginning, using Booth to take them to the third egg.
+Booth surrenders and they leave him handcuffed.

-Booth surrenders the egg and they leave him handcuffed.
-In Cairo, Hartley and Black deliver the three eggs to an Egyptian billionaire, in time for his daughter's wedding although she is more excited for the wedding singer Ed Sheeran.
-The wedding is subsequently interrupted by an Interpol raid by Das, who arrest the billionaire, his daughter, and Sheeran.
+In Cairo, Hartley and Black deliver the three eggs to an Egyptian billionaire as a gift for his daughter's wedding.
+They then double-cross him; Interpol raids the wedding and arrests the billionaire.